-In collaboration with federal, state, and local partners, MTC developed the regional Intelligent Transportation Systems (ITS) architecture.
-The San Francisco Bay Area Regional ITS Plan is a roadmap for transportation systems integration in the Bay Area over the next 10 years.
-The plan provides methods to make the most out of technological advances by developing a strategy for deployment and a framework, or architecture, for linking the region's transportation systems.
+In collaboration with federal, state, and local partners, MTC developed the regional Intelligent Transportation Systems (ITS) Architecture.
+The San Francisco Bay Area Regional ITS Architecture is a roadmap for integrated and collaborative ITS projects in the Bay Area over the next 10 years and beyond.
+The Architecture provides the knowledge base necessary to make the most out of technological advances for planning and deployment of intelligent transportation systems that are connected and standardized across the region and beyond.

-MTC, state and federal agencies require projects funded with federal highway trust funds to meet applicable ITS architecture requirements.
+MTC, state and federal agencies require projects funded with federal highway trust funds to meet applicable ITS Architecture requirements.
 Since the 2006 RTIP, MTC requires all applicable projects to conform to the regional ITS architecture.
-Through the on-line Fund Management System (FMS) application process, 2016 RTIP project sponsors will identify the appropriate ITS category, if applicable.
-Information on the regional ITS architecture can be found at: http://www.mtc.ca.gov/planning/ITS/index.htm.
+Through the on-line Fund Management System (FMS) application process, 2020 RTIP project sponsors will identify the appropriate ITS category, if applicable.
+Information on the regional ITS architecture can be found at: http://mtc.ca.gov/our-work/operate-coordinate/intelligent-transportation-systems-its.